marlek/laravel-automigrate/README.md

     php artisan automigrate

+### Reset previous migrations

+If you want to reset previous migrations before running migrate again, just pass the `reset` option

+    php artisan automigrate --reset

+### Seed the database

 Just like `migrate` command, this command accepts `seed` option, in case you want to seed your database after the migrations

     php artisan automigrate --seed

+---

+Reset and seed can be combined into a command which will reset your migrations, run all migrations again and after that seed the database

+    php artisan automigrate --seed --reset